Fish fillets sold at Whole Foods Market recalled due to undeclared allergen

 No illnesses have been reported as of Dec.
 23 and all affected products have been removed from store shelves.

-Those with these products should throw them away and bring a receipt into a Whole Foods store for a full refund.
+Those who purchased the recalled fish fillets should throw them away and bring their receipt to a Whole Foods store for a full refund.